VolodymyrSemenov/refresh-o-matic/README.md

 - The belt system should always be kept clear of obstructions for successful operation.

+**Future Work:**

+-   A more efficient version of our system would include a pump capable of pumping water at a much faster rate than the current peristaltic pump used.

+-   Add a second stabilizing rod for the belt connector to keep that part from rotating.

 - The cup coasters/weight sensors should be kept clear of obstructions other than cups, for successful operation.

 - The current system is designated to work **only** with standardized red solo cups